-A Hatch Chile is a variety of a New Mexico chile pepper that is grown in the Hatch Valley of southern New Mexico.
+A Hatch Chile is a variety of New Mexico chile pepper that is grown in the Hatch Valley of southern New Mexico.

-What is New Mexico Chiles?
+What are New Mexico Chiles?

 New Mexico chiles are so good that producers outside of New Mexico have tried to brand their green chiles as New Mexico Green Chiles.
-New Mexico takes their reputation for their chiles so seriously that they passed an Act making it unlawful for businesses to advertise their product as being made with New Mexico chiles unless the chile was actually grown in New Mexico There is a lot more information regarding the history and varieties or chile peppers if you’re interested.
+New Mexico takes their reputation for their chiles so seriously that they passed an Act making it unlawful for businesses to advertise their product as being made with New Mexico chiles unless the chile was actually grown in New Mexico There is a lot more information regarding the history and varieties of chile peppers if you’re interested.

 Are New Mexico chiles hot?

 There are several varieties of chiles from New Mexico.
-They come in different sizes, flavors and heat levels.
+They come in different sizes, flavors, and heat levels.